Virginia Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

-Yes, we offer door-to-door auto transport service throughout Virginia.
-When you book with us, tell us where you'd like your vehicle picked up and delivered, and we'll do our best to make it happen.
+Yes, we offer door-to-door auto transport service in Virginia.
+When you book your shipment with us, tell us where you want your vehicle picked up and delivered.
+Our carriers will do their best to pick up and drop off at the exact addresses you provide.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.